TriliumNext/Docs/Wiki/multi-factor-authentication.md

 ```sh
 docker run -d -p 8080:8080 -v ~/trilium-data:/home/node/trilium-data -e SSO_ENABLED="true" -e BASE_URL="http://localhost:8080" -e CLIENT_ID=<client ID from google> -e SECRET=<client secret from google> triliumnext/notes:[VERSION]
 ```
+After you restart Trilium Notes, you will be redirected to Google's account selection page.
+Login to an account and Trilium Next will bind to that account, allowing you to login with it.

-You can now login and out with the service provider and should be able to login without using your password.
+You can now login using your google account.